Rapougnac/VixBluesky/README.md

 You want to link to a media directly?
 You can prepend `r.` to the URL to get a direct link.
 ![Direct Link](./.github/README/raw-media.png)

-## FAQ

-### [Video is too long to embed] in an embed description.
-Due to Discord's and BlueSky limitations, the video cannot be embedded if it exceeds ~30s.
-You can still view the video by clicking on the `VixBluesky` in the author field.

 ## Authors

 - [@ItsRauf](https://www.github.com/ItsRauf) - Original author